-Building your hospitality project with propane is a smart choice to provide thrilling amenities to guests while minimizing operating costs.
+Building your hospitality project with propane is a smart choice to help your guests rest easy.

 Rustic outdoor lighting and propane-fueled flame features can give your destination a unique look that your guests won't forget.
 Outdoor lighting, available in portable and post-mounted styles, combines old-world charm with modern energy efficiency.
 Fire pits, hearths, and decorative flame features provide a cozy amenity and gathering place to highlight an outdoor courtyard or patio.
 And propane-fueled patio heaters extend the outdoor living season by raising the outdoor air temperature as much as 30 degrees.